CedarvilleCyber/RedTeamVault/Procedures/Training Resources.md

 - [What the Shell?](https://tryhackme.com/room/introtoshells)
 - [Windows Privilege Escalation](https://tryhackme.com/room/windowsprivesc20)
 ### Red Teaming
+This is a more advanced path.
+It would not be good preparation for CPTC, so I recommend steering clear of this one unless you're preparing for a red teaming job interview of some kind.
 ### Web Application Pentesting
 ### Offensive Pentesting
 Kind of a redundant name, don't you think?